apache/trafficcontrol/blueprints/layered-profile.md

 ### Upgrade Impact
 - A Database Migration to:
-  - drop profile column in existing deliveryservice and server table
+  - drop profile column in existing server table
-  - insert existing server and DS profiles along with their order into the new tables(deliveryservice_profiles, server_profiles)
+  - insert existing server and DS profiles along with their order into the new table(server_profiles)
-- The new capability can just be added to the `seeds.sql` file.

 ### Operations Impact
-The profile-parameter relationship will change based on new sets of profile and Operations will have to learn on how to assign profile order to a delivery service and/or server.
+The profile-parameter relationship will change based on new sets of profile and Operations will have to learn on how to assign profile order to a server.

 ### Developer Impact
 Developers will most likely need to use layered_profile, so they'll need to be familiar with the process of adding, sorting, deleting, debugging and working with layered_profiles.
+When searching for any parameters assigned to a profile for a given server, one will need to look up all profiles assigned to the server and then process all the parameters in order to get the "final" view of the profile.

 ## Alternatives
 None, except to keep using existing Profiles.